Uxbridge F.C.: Post-war years

-After the Second World War the club joined the London League Western Division in the 1945–46 season, finishing runners-up to Edgware Town.
+After the Second World War, the club joined the London League Western Division in the 1945–46 season, finishing runners-up to Edgware Town.
 Uxbridge returned to the R.A.F.
 Uxbridge stadium after six years on 11 May 1946 with a 3–0 win in a friendly game against Twickenham.
-In the 1946–47 season the club joined the Corinthian League, opening with a 2–1 defeat at home against Eastbourne on 31 August 1946.
-However issues with the lease of their home ground had arisen.
+In the 1946–47 season, the club joined the Corinthian League, opening with a 2–1 defeat at home against Eastbourne on 31 August 1946.
+However, issues with the lease of their home ground had arisen.
 At the club's annual meeting on 23 July 1947, President of the club Mr W.S.Try reported that owing to preparations for the 1948 Olympic Games, the RAF stadium would not be always available in the future and next season they would have to pay an increased price for each match there.
 A new home for Uxbridge was needed and on 17 September 1947 a large house called "Honeycroft" with 4.5 acres of land in Cleveland Road, Cowley was bought at auction on behalf of the club for £5,800 by Mr Try.
 The new ground was named after the house, which became the club's main facility.
-The first home game at Honeycroft was against Yiewsley in the F.A Cup on 4 September 1948 which resulted in a 1–1 draw after extra time.
+The first home game at Honeycroft was against Yiewsley in the F.A Cup on 4 September 1948 which was watched by 2,000-3,000 spectators and resulted in a 1–1 draw after extra time.
+After defeating Yiewsley 3–0 in a second reply and Wycombe Wanderers 4–3 in the next round, 3,700 spectators at Honeycroft would watch Uxbridge defeat Southall 1–0 in the F.A.
+Cup first qualifying round on 2 October 1948.
 Uxbridge would end their first season at Honeycroft as Corinthian League 1948–49 runners-up to Walton & Hersham.